Learning to paint with acrylics is an ongoing process. Mastering new acrylic painting techniques opens the door to a varied portfolio of artwork.

 Sgraffito

-Sgraffito comes from an Italian word sgraffire that means βto scratchβ.
+Sgraffito comes from the Italian word sgraffire which means “to scratch”.

-The technique involves scratching through the top layer of paint to reveal the layer of paint below.
+The technique involves scratching through the top layers of paint to reveal the paint colors below.

 The top layer should still be wet when doing this but the layer underneath should be completely dry.